Plasmodium falciparum: Uncomplicated malaria

 According to WHO guidelines 2010, artemisinin-based combination therapies (ACTs) are the recommended first-line antimalarial treatments for uncomplicated malaria caused by P. falciparum.
 WHO recommends combinations such as artemether/lumefantrine, artesunate/amodiaquine, artesunate/mefloquine, artesunate/sulfadoxine/pyrimethamine, and dihydroartemisinin/piperaquine.

 The choice of ACT is based on the level of resistance to the constituents in the combination.
 Artemisinin and its derivatives are not appropriate for monotherapy.
-As second-line antimalarial treatment, when initial treatment does not work, an alternative ACT known to be effective in the region is recommended, such as artesunate plus tetracycline or doxycycline or clindamycin, and quinine plus tetracycline or doxycycline or clindamycin.
+As a second-line antimalarial treatment, when initial treatment does not work, an alternative ACT known to be effective in the region is recommended, such as artesunate plus tetracycline or doxycycline or clindamycin, and quinine plus tetracycline or doxycycline or clindamycin.
 Any of these combinations is to be given for 7 days.
 For pregnant women, the recommended first-line treatment during the first trimester is quinine plus clindamycin for 7 days.
 Artesunate plus clindamycin for 7 days is indicated if this treatment fails.
 For travellers returning to nonendemic countries, atovaquone/proguanil, artemether/lumefantrineany and quinine plus doxycycline or clindamycin are recommended.

 Severe malaria

 For adults, intravenous (IV) or intramuscular (IM) artesunate is recommended.
 Quinine is an acceptable alternative if parenteral artesunate is not available.

 For children, especially in the malaria-endemic areas of Africa, artesunate IV or IM, quinine (IV infusion or divided IM injection), and artemether IM are recommended.

 Parenteral antimalarials should be administered for a minimum of 24 hours, irrespective of the patient's ability to tolerate oral medication earlier.
-Thereafter, complete treatment is recommended including complete course of ACT or quinine plus clindamycin or doxycycline.
+Thereafter, complete treatment is recommended including a complete course of ACT or quinine plus clindamycin or doxycycline.

 Vaccination

-RTS,S is the only candidate as malaria vaccine to have gone through clinical trials.
+RTS,S is the only candidate for the malaria vaccine to have gone through clinical trials.
 Analysis of the results of the phase III trial (conducted between 2011 and 2016) revealed a rather low efficacy (20-39% depending on age, with up to 50% in 5–17-month aged babies), indicating that the vaccine will not lead to full protection and eradication.

 On October 6, 2021, the World Health Organization recommended malaria vaccination for children at risk.